 Drawers, again, are a must to hide away all extra requirements, such as incense sticks, sacred water, lamp wicks, oil, and the like.
 Lend your wall some abstractness in the form of catchy wallpaper.
 Stick to an earthy colour scheme.

-6. On your terrace
+6.pooja room On your terrace

 Instead of building a store room or a toilet on your terrace, use it to create a space for worship.
 Worship the early morning sun everyday wile at your prayers, while at the same being able to utilise the openness of your terrace and its views.

-You would have to enclose the puja for sure, for reasons of security, but with the use of glazing you could invite the exteriors within.
+You would have to enclose the pooja for sure, for reasons of security, but with the use of glazing you could invite the exteriors within.
 Keep the flooring to polished vitrified tiles, and use cladding for walls too.

 Choose lighter colours for the scheme because you want to make the space look bright and cheery.
 The use of drawers remains the same.